tier4/awkernel/mdbook/src/internal/PCIe.md

 ## PCIeDeviceErr

-The `PCIeDeviceErr` enum is defined as follows.
+`PCIeDeviceErr` is an enum for representing various error types related to PCIe devices.

 ```rust
 #[derive(Debug, Clone)]